 Beds

-Make sure the bed is of the appropriate height.
-Beds that are too high or too low can cause a fall.
-According to the Disability Rights Education and Defense Fund, the recommendation is that beds should be 20-23 inches high from the floor, measuring up to the top of the mattress.
+The bed should be of the appropriate height to prevent falls.
+According to the Disability Rights Education and Defense Fund, the recommended height for beds is 20-23 inches from the floor, measuring up to the top of the mattress.
+If the bed is too high or too low, it can increase the risk of falls.

 You Might Also Be Interested In: 5 Best Adjustable Bed Frames – Buying Guide and 5 Best Adjustable Beds For Seniors – Comparison Guide.